Student Resource Must-Haves

 The Graduate Student Travel Grant provides funding if you are presenting at conferences (virtually or in person).
 For requirements and eligibility, including more information for grad student parents, visit the Graduate Assembly’s page.

-The Career Center and its services are invaluable to all students, regardless of their year.
+Berkeley Career Engagement and its services are invaluable to all students, regardless of their year.
 You can make an appointment to talk to a career counselor (or attend a drop-in session), attend events and workshops to speak with alumni, and even practice your interview skills with Big Interview.
-If you’re preparing for an internship, learn how the career center can help you out in your process.
+If you’re preparing for an internship, learn how Berkeley Career Engagement can help you out in your process.

-Students attending a Career Center Workshop.
+Students attending a Berkeley Career Engagement Workshop.
 Photo courtesy of Adrianne Johnson.

 Designed to Help You